 Roaring Meg Falls is near the half-way mark on the CREB track, located in the ranges behind Bloomfield and situated at the head of the Bloomfield River.
 The drive from Wujal Wujal community to get here takes about 1 hr and yes, 4WD is required, with some creek crossings along the way.

-Once you arrive you immediately hear the roaring falls.
+Once you arrive you immediately hear the roaring white water.
 After a short walk through a mountainous rainforest, you will arrive at the top of the stunning falls.
-Here, powerful water cascade over large, smooth, white rock shoulders, flowing into a river that runs through the gorge downstream.
+Here powerful waters cascade over large, smooth, white rock shoulders, flowing into a river that runs through the gorge downstream.

 While there is a deep rock pool at the top of the falls that you can enjoy cooling off in, it is advisable to swim even further upstream (from the Meg Falls car-park) where it is more level and safe.
 Strong currents exist here, as well as very slippery boulders.
-Sadly, there have been a number of fatalities at Roaring Meg Falls from people either slipping off boulders at the top of the falls or simply getting pushed into a current.
+Sadly, there have been a number of fatalities at Roaring Meg Falls from people either slipping off boulders at the top of the falls or simply getting pulled over by the current.
 Please do not walk across the river at the top of the falls, your life is not worth the risk for a photo.

 We took our pictures of Roaring Meg Falls from a safe distance and opted to have a quick dip upstream near the carpark for peace of mind.

 The isolated location of Roaring Meg Falls makes it a perfect spot for camping with its spectacular views of the Far North Queensland tropics.
 At the time we camped there back in 2018, the toilet had seen better days (see picture below) – we just hope the offending occupant made a full recovery!
 Nonetheless, it was still a magical spot for us being surrounded by nature and falling asleep to the powerful roaring sound of constant water.